adarshdwivedi123/interview_resources_Angular_java_FullStack/java_code/constructor/constructor.md

+#)Define Constructor

+#)A constructor is a special method used to initialize objects in java.
+#)use constructors to initialize all variables in the class when an object is created.
+As and when an object
+is created it is initialized automatically with the help of constructor in java.

+#)We have two types of constructors
+Default Constructor
+Parameterized Constructor
+Signature : public classname(

 #)How to call a superclass constructor?
 You call a superclass constructor using the keyword super() inside the subclass constructor.
 It must be the first statement in the subclass constructor.